hindu-comm/weblogs/manasataramgini/2006/10/2006-10-01_the-meditation-and-emanation-of-the-panchakshari-vidya.md

 manonmanI within one self and the entire maNDala of the kalA goddesses surround you.

-- Then one sees the supreme akulavIra filling everything.
+-Then one sees the supreme akulavIra filling everything.
 He has the complex of a pure quartz crystal.
 He has 4 arms with halAyudha and trishUla and the other two showing the abhaya and varada mudra-s.
 He has five heads with 3 eyes each and fills the chakras from the anAhata to